bictorv/chaosnet-bridge/README.md

 ### Network Control Program

-A simple unix sockets interface for connecting any old program to Chaosnet, e.g. Supdup.
+A simple unix sockets interface for connecting "any old program" to Chaosnet, e.g. Supdup.
 See [the docs](NCP.md) and [the supdup patch](supdup-patch.tar).

 ## Routing basics